Canadian Airborne Regiment: Cyprus

 The Canadian Airborne Regiment's first overseas tour was to Cyprus in April 1974, viewed at the time as an ordinary peace-keeping task.
 The contingent was structured around its 1^{er} Commando and its field (engineer) squadron.

 However, in July 1974, an attempt by agents of the dictatorship then ruling Greece to seize power and unite the island with Greece was met by military intervention from Turkey, which invaded Cyprus on July 20.
 In a two-stage offensive, Turkish troops took control of 38% of the island.
 Many Greek Cypriots fled south while many Turkish Cypriots fled north.

 In the first phase, the 1^{er} Commando consolidated its positions on the Green Line in Nicosia, while the rest of the regiment deployed rapidly from its base in Edmonton.
 On 14 August the second wave of the Turkish invasion began and both sides began to target UN positions.
 After the ceasefire, the Turks and Greeks began building defensive positions.
 Meanwhile, the Airborne troops, with British support, took command of the international airport to deny further troop movement, then intervened with patrols to prevent escalation of the conflict, patrolling the buffer zone between the lines, assisting with the delivery of relief supplies to refugees and organizing exchanges of PoWs.
 The Airborne lost two killed (Paras Berger and Perron of the Royal 22^{e} Régiment) and 30 wounded, while also earning several significant decorations.

 The Airborne continued its peacekeeping rotations to Cyprus, returning to the island in 1981, 1985 (3 Commando under 2nd Regiment Royal Canadian Horse Artillery) and 1986 (less 3 Commando).

 Somalia 1992

 Since the Airborne was designed to deploy rapidly into "hot" situations, its 1, 2, and 3 Commando units, with attached support—a total of 900 soldiers—were sent to Somalia late in 1992.
 The operation was called Operation Deliverance and formed part of the overall U.S.-led Operation Restore Hope.

 The unit had recently been reduced to battalion size and was still in the throes of reorganization as well as the severe cut-backs by the government at the time.
-Its positive accomplishments in Somalia have been overshadowed by the torture and murder of Somali teenager Shidane Arone by CAR soldiers, which became known as the Somalia affair.
+The reductions were instigated by the torture and murder of Somali teenager Shidane Arone carried out by CAR soldiers, which became known as the Somalia affair.
 In the wake of the Somalia affair a number of videos became public showing members of the regiment participating in brutal hazing rituals, and displaying white supremacist symbols.
 The unit was subsequently disbanded.